Belgium: 1 Project

 Planting campaign with employees | VW Commercial Vehicles | Nature conservation, voluntary work

-Over 25,000 trees were planted near to the plants in Poznań and Września.
-Employees could volunteer to take part in this campaign and thereby enhanced the visibility of the company’s commitment to environmental issues.
+Over 50,000 trees were planted near to the Polish plants in Poznań and Września in 2020.
+Employees could volunteer to participate in this campaign and so help the company in doing its bit to protect the environment.

 Rehabilitation Center | VW Motor Polska | Health